-▼ Teachers are responsible and accountable for the progress and development of all the pupils in their class.
+Teachers are responsible and accountable for the progress and development of all the pupils in their class.
 High-quality teaching is our first step in responding to pupils who have SEN. All lessons are differentiated for individual pupils.

-- ∞ Examples of teaching approaches and interventions which we draw from at TCS include:
+- Examples of teaching approaches and interventions which we draw from at TCS include (this is not an exhaustive list as we dynamically respond to our pupils needs):

-- o Twinkl Phonics
+- Twinkl Phonics

-- Numicon
+- o Numicon

-- Switch-on Reading
+- o Switch-on Reading

 - Corrective reading programme

 - Precision teaching

 - Rebound therapy

-- Colourful Semantics
+- o Colourful Semantics

-- Attention Autism,
+- o Attention Autism,

-- Multi-modal communication environment
+- o Multi-modal communication environment

 - Cognitive behavioural therapies

 - 5-point scales

 - Zones of regulation

 - Lego Therapy

-- 5 a day fitness

 - Sensory circuits

 - Sensory integration

 - OT Programmes

 - SaLT programmes

-- Mental health counselling
+- o Mental health counselling

-- Art therapy
+- o Art therapy

 - Play Therapy

 - Educational psychology support

 - Trauma informed approaches